 (A) If the DoD EDQW chair determines the complaint should be handled directly between the complainant and the subject of the complaint, the DoD EDQW will refer the complaint to the laboratory, or AB, as appropriate.
-The DoD EDQW will notify the complainant of the referral, but will take no further action with respect to investigation of the complaint.
+The DoD EDQW will notify the complainant of the referral, but will take no further action with respect to investigation of the compliant.
 The subject of the complaint will be expected to respond to the complainant in accordance with their established procedures and timelines.
 A copy of the response will be provided to the DoD EDQW.

 (B) If insufficient information has been provided to determine whether the complaint has merit, the DoD EDQW will return the complaint to the complainant with a request for additional supporting documentation.